• Skip to primary navigation

 Today I was yearning for those tasty cabbage rolls, but when I looked at the clock I knew there wasn’t enough time to make them.

 Now, since I’m not one to give up on a craving, I created this quicker variation and called it unstuffed cabbage!
-It takes just 30 minutes and is super easy to make.
+It takes just 30 minutes and is a super easy to make dinner.

 This savory one-pan meal is for those days when you don’t have a lot of time or just don’t want to fuss.